 The Albury Botanic Gardens Master Plan 2022-2042 was endorsed by Council in June 2022.
 One of its main priority projects is to replace the declining elm trees that make up Elm Avenue and create a new double perennial border, which will be one of the longest in Australia.

 Elm Avenue is an iconic and much-loved site in the Albury Botanic Gardens.
-Unfortunately, the trees are in serious decline and at the end of their useful life.
-Independent arborist reports over many years have indicated that “all trees have fair health and poor structure”.
+Unfortunately, the trees, some of which are over 140 years old, are in serious decline and at the end of their useful life.
+Independent arborist reports have indicated that "all trees have fair health and poor structure" and need to be removed.

 It is proposed to replace the elm trees with an avenue of advanced ginkgo trees, which are more climate resilient than elms, but which still display incredible yellow autumn colour.
 The plan also includes the establishment of a new double perennial border beneath the trees, which will be one of the longest in Australia and will be in keeping with the heritage value of the Botanic Gardens.